ea1nk/skeleton/README.md

 ```
 # NodeJS, Express, HTTPS Web Server, API server and Websocket basic boilerplate

-You need to provide your own certificates and place them in a cert folder at the root of the project.
+You need to provide your own certificates and place them in a certs folder at the root of the project.
 ```
   git clone https://github.com/ea1nk/skeleton.git
   cd skeleton